Table Class¶

 of the data in the stepper.
 Valid options are

-.
+"base","currency","datetime","fraction","percentage","number", or"scientific".
 Each format allows additional parameters identical to those available for the formats themselves.
-For example, a stepper using fractions is configured withfraction_accuracy
+For example, a stepper using fractions is configured withfraction_accuracy.

 increment (float, optional, default: 1) - the stepper’s minimum value